How Much Deposit Do I Need for Car Finance?

 How much deposit do I need for car finance?

-The deposit amount you need to put down for car finance will depend on several factors:
+The deposit amount that you may you need to put down for car finance will depend on several factors:

 Your credit score and your previous borrowing history